Error Analysis of Triangular Optimal Transport Maps for Filtering: Numerical experiments

-In this numerical experiment, we illustrate the performance of the same nonlinear filtering methods on the three-dimensional Lorenz 63 model as a standard benchmark problem.
+In this numerical experiment, we compare the performance of the same filters as in \Cref{sec: static bimodal example} on the three-dimensional Lorenz 63 model.
 The state $U_t \in \mathbb{R}^3$ and the observation $Y_t \in \mathbb{R}$ are defined such that $Y_t$ provides noisy measurements of the third component of $U_t$.
-This leads to a bimodal distribution in the first two state components due to symmetry in the Lorenz 63 model around each coordinate axis.
+This leads to a bimodal distribution in the first two state components due to symmetries in the Lorenz model.